-ROBERTSON, NSW: July 10, 2020 — Bunnings Warehouse announced this week that its nationwide stores would cease sourcing and carrying raw materials supplied by VicForests after a federal court ruling found that the state government-owned forestry had breached environmental laws in place to protect the threatened Leadbeater Possum and Greater Glider.
+ROBERTSON, NSW: July 10, 2020 — Bunnings Warehouse announced this week that its nationwide stores would cease sourcing and carrying raw materials supplied by VicForests.
+The decision came after a federal court ruling found that the State Government-owned forestry had breached the environmental laws created to protect the threatened Leadbeater Possum and Greater Glider.

 In a landmark decision, Justice Debra Mortimer ruled that VicForests’ harvesting operations at 26 logging coupes failed to comply with the code of practice governed by Regional Forest Agreements [RFAs].

 “Bunnings has a zero-tolerance approach to illegally logged timber that dates back two decades, and our commitment is only to source timber products from legal and well-managed forest operations,” said the company’s director of merchandise, Phil Bishop, in a statement this week.

 First introduced in 1997 as a statutory bilateral agreement between four state governments and the Commonwealth, RFAs exempt state-run logging businesses from regulatory practices outlined in the Environmental Protection and Biodiversity Conservation [EPBC] Act.

 In turn, RFAs call for forestry management to self-regulate their harvesting operations without having to conduct individual environmental impact assessments that private corporations typically require for each logging operation.

 “Giving state-run logging companies free rein to bulldoze forests at breakneck speeds is truly disturbing,” says Kirsten Schweth, co-founder of Native Wildlife Rescue.
 “Every organisation should have accountability measures in place.”

 The court ruling, however, drove home the message that state-run forestry operations could be made accountable for legislation breaches irrespective of the loopholes in federal environmental law — the very legislation created to protect and preserve Australia’s threatened species.